coderefinery/documentation/content/tools.md

 - [Sphinx](http://sphinx-doc.org) **← we will exercise this, this is how this lesson material is built**
   - Generate HTML/PDF/LaTeX from RST and Markdown.
-  - Basically all Python projects use Sphinx but **Sphinx is not limited to Python**
+  - Basically all Python projects use Sphinx but **Sphinx is not limited to Python**.
   - [Read the docs](http://readthedocs.org)
     hosts public Sphinx documentation for free!
   - Also hostable anywhere else, like Github pages.
-  - API documentation possible
+  - API documentation possible.

 - [Jekyll](https://jekyllrb.com)
   - Generates HTML from Markdown.